 - How the university of the future must adapt to train future leaders (covering 4 ways in which universities must evolve)

 We have put together a short interactive presentation delivering the highlights of these articles and links back to their source.
-Best to view in full screen mode (and don’t miss the links):
+Best to view in full screen mode (and don’t miss the links by clicking on the images on page 2 to get to he detail ):

 As one of the leaders of your organisation, I trust you find it to be of value and offers food for thought when considering the strategy and positioning of your institution.
 I would be happy to discuss any of these elements with you or even workshop the findings with your senior management team.